Gio Ruggiero

 Giovanni Ruggiero (born August 29, 2006) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra TRD Pro for Tricon Garage and part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 18 Toyota Camry for Joe Gibbs Racing.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra TRD Pro for Tricon Garage, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing, and part-time in the ARCA Menards Series, driving the No. 18 Toyota Camry for JGR.
 He is a member of Toyota Racing Development.

 Racing career

 Early career

 Ruggiero began racing Legend cars at a young age, convincing his father to be involved in racing after watching races at Seekonk Speedway in Massachusetts, his home track.

 In 2021, Ruggiero began racing at local short tracks in New Hampshire and Massachusetts, winning a race at Hudson Speedway in the process.

 Late models

 In 2022, Ruggiero increased his racing schedule and began driving late models across the United States.
 He ran a full season in the Show Me The Money Pro Late Model Series at Montgomery Motor Speedway, winning two races and eventually the championship.
 He also ran in the Solid Rock Carriers CARS Pro Late Model Tour, winning in his first career start at Greenville-Pickens Speedway.

 In 2023, Ruggiero expanded his schedule further and ran full-time in three different series.
 He won the championship in both the CRA Super Series and the Southern Super Series that year, and finished third in point standings in the ASA STARS National Tour.
 He won the Tar Heel 250 at Hickory Motor Speedway after making an aggressive last-lap pass on William Byron for the win.
 He also won the prestigious Winchester 400 at Winchester Speedway.
 After the race, Ruggiero was involved in a post-race altercation with Stephen Nasse.
 With nine laps to go, Ruggiero and Nasse made contact in turn one, forcing Nasse into the outside wall and losing three positions.
-During post-race, Stephen's father, Jeff Nasse, was clipped by the side of Ruggiero's car as he attempted to confront him.
-Three days later, Ruggiero was docked 25 owner and driver points and received a fine of US$3,000, with Nasse being docked 44 owner and driver points, and receiving a fine of US$4,500.
+During the post-race, Stephen's father, Jeff Nasse, was clipped by the side of Ruggiero's car as he attempted to confront him.
+Three days later, Ruggiero was docked 25 owner and driver points and received a fine of US$3,000.
+Nasse was docked 44 owner and driver points and received a fine of US$4,500.
 Both drivers were placed on probation for the remainder of the season.